gschmutz/stream-processing-workshop/05-twitter-data-ingestion-with-apache-nifi/README.md

 # Data Ingestion with Apache NiFi
 ### Create a new pipeline
-In a browser, navigate to <http://streamingplatform:28080/nifi>.
-This should bring up the NiFi User Interface, which at this point is a blank canvas for orchestrating a dataflow.
+In a browser navigate to <http://streamingplatform:28080/nifi>.
+This should bring up the NiFi User Interface, which at this point is a blank canvas for orchestrating a data flow.

 ![Alt Image Text](./images/nifi-home-screen.png "Schema Registry UI")